eth-cscs/DLA-Future/misc/synchronization.md

 - Successive tasks that modify (write) values of a tile are ordered, therefore each write task depends on the previous write task.
-- Successive tasks that only read values of a tile can be executed concurrently, however they all depends on the previous write task and the next write task depends on the completion of all the read tasks.
+- Successive tasks that only read values of a tile can be executed concurrently, however they all depend on the previous write task and the next write task depends on the completion of all the read tasks.

 ## Matrix and Matrix Tiles basics